pythonkenyard/TDBuploader/README.md

 # To do:
+Current Priorities.
+tvdb support and tvdb metadata scraping. foreign language detection for naming.
+Create installable and updateable version via Pip or git.

+List of planned/considered updates.
 16. Automatic IMDB/TMDB/TVDB checking
 17. Tracker selection (when multiple, ask which to be used)
 20. Support for upload to UHDB
-21. Support direct file/folder input from cmd line
+21. Support direct file/folder input from cmd line.
+Also direct parsing?
 22. Support for upload to PHD
-23. Title naming needs some improvements especially for Hevc and X265 files
+23. Title naming needs some improvements for Hevc and X265 files
 25. Support for full disks (screens,mediainfo)
 26. Add Setting to remove screening check for uploads. (needs imdb/tmdb input)
 27. Title naming to include file parsing for e.g. criterion collection, extended edition etc..
 28. where title cannot be parsed, implement check to try parsing file for same.
-29. Create installable version via Pip or git.
-30. Suppot for Digitalcore
+30. Suppot for Digitalcore?
 32. Add config for BHD to allow direct posting instead of drafts only. (requires imdb/tmdb input)
+33. Linux?
+34. Tidy up outputs and add logging.

 Known bugs
 34. Sometimes episode numbering or titles can skip some detail in tdb uploading.